Biden's national security adviser says ISIS threat against Kabul airport is 'real' and 'acute' - KESQ

 CNN reported earlier this weekend that the US military is establishing “alternative routes” to the Kabul airport because of a threat the terror group ISIS-K, a self-proclaimed branch of the Islamic State, poses to the airport and its surroundings.

-The ISIS-K branch of the terror group first emerged in Syria and Iraq.
+SIS-K is a branch of the terror group that first emerged in Syria and Iraq.
 While the affiliates share an ideology and tactics, the depth of their relationship with regards to organization and command and control has never been entirely established.

 Sullivan said US commanders on the ground “have a wide variety of capabilities they’re using to defend the airfield against a potential terrorist attack” and the US is working with the intelligence community to determine where a potential attack might originate.